-Applicants must take a Cambridge College math placement test.
+Applicants for levels 5-8 and 8-12 must take a Cambridge College math placement test.
 Based on test results and program coordinator's recommendation, selected lower level math courses may be required before initial licensure courses.

 Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program to better prepare students to meet new requirements.